 It’s a buzzword floating around the internet and facility management circles, you seemingly stumble across a few times a week these days – “Retail Apocalypse.”
 Articles related to the hype-machine phrase used to describe the supposed demise of the brick-and-mortar industry shoot across news feeds from LinkedIn to Yahoo on a regular basis.

-.
 However, when you fly below that view from 30,000 feet and dig into the details, you get a sense the industry is actually more likely in the midst of a transition phase rather than dying a slow death.
-First off, according to ABC News

 , 85 percent of all retail sales took place in physical stores in 2017 so don’t worry too much about e-commerce (the supposed catalyst to the apocalypse) swallowing physical sales anytime soon.

 Secondly, a study from IHL reported retail stores and restaurants opened 4,080 more locations in 2017 than were closed down